wogscpar/SZZUnleashed/README.md

 ```
 passing as parameters the code used for the project issues on JIRA and the name of the JIRA repository of the project (e.g., _issues.jenkins-ci.org_).
 The script creates a directory with issues (see issues folder in the [figure](#workflow)).
 These issues will later on be used by the `find_bug_fixes.py` script.

+A more thorough example of this script can be found [here](./examples/Fetch.md).

 ### Step 2.
 Preprocess the git log output (SZZ pre-step) ###
 Second we need to convert the `git log` output to something that can be processed.
 That requires a local copy of the repository that we aim to analyze, [Jenkins Core Repository](https://github.com/jenkinsci/jenkins).
 Onced cloned, one can now run the **git_log_to_array.py** script (see 2 in the [figure](#workflow)).
 The script requires an absolute path to the cloned repository and a SHA-1 for an initial commit.
 ```python
 python git_log_to_array.py --from-commit <SHA-1_of_initial_commit> --repo-path <path_to_local_repo>
 ```
 Once executed, this creates a file `gitlog.json` that can be used together with issues that we created with `fetch.py` script.

+An example of this script and what it produces can be found [in the examples](./examples/GitlogToArray.md).

 ### Step 3.
 Identify bug-fixing commits (SZZ Phase 1) ###
 Now using the `find_bug_fixes.py` (see 3 in the [figure](#workflow)) and this file, we can get a json file